 The first column represents the Bar and Beat Locations of the different events in a song.
 Scroll through the events on the selected track(s) with the Alpha Wheel or type a specific Bar and Beat on the alphanumeric button pad to jump to events occurring on that Beat.
-A quick way to jump to the End point in a track is to press 9999 and then Enter on the alphanumeric button pad.
+A quick way to jump to the End point in a track is to press 9999 and then press the ENTER button.